 3. Celebrate the Wins

-Despair not, because the flipside of this coin is in fact the bright side.
-Just as important as it is to cut your losses when running your life like a business, is to celebrate your wins.
+The flip side of this coin is, in fact, the bright side.
+Just as important as it is to cut your losses when running your life like a business is to celebrate your wins.
 Every company worth its salt knows that success dries up quickly if you fail to reap its rewards and take a victory lap once in a while.
-In a company, those rewards may take the form of bonus payouts, awards and recognition for high achievers, new perks for employees, holiday and other special parties, or whatever the hell this nightmare was.
+In a company, those rewards may take the form of bonus payouts, awards and recognition for high achievers, new perks for employees, holidays, special parties, or whatever this nightmare was.

 It’s up to you to decide how to celebrate the wins in the business of your life.
-It may be giving yourself a pat on the back for a job well done, going out for a drink with friends to commemorate a big achievement, throwing yourself a party here and there, or buying yourself a very special new hat.
+It may be giving yourself a pat on the back for a job well done, going out for a drink with friends to commemorate a significant achievement, throwing yourself a party here and there, or buying yourself an exceptional new hat.
 (But no ordinary hat will do.
-This is a celebration hat!)
+This hat is for celebration!)

 Celebrating is fun and energizing, but it’s not just that.
 It also increases the amount of space that success takes up in your mind.
-It draws your attention into what is going well and where you are achieving; and where your attention goes, so do future results.
-Celebrate your wins, and you will inevitably keep building on them.
+It draws your attention to what is going well and where you are achieving.
+Where your attention goes, so do future results.
+So celebrate your wins, and you will inevitably keep building on them.

 4. Manage Your Budget

-Like it or not, a business ultimately exists for exactly one reason: to make a profit.
-Can a business do great things, make people happy, and change the world for the better along the way?
+Like it or not, a business exists for one reason: to make a profit.
+Can a company do great things, make people happy, and change the world for the better along the way?
 Of course it can.
-But just as you and I need food and water to survive, a business will quickly cease to exist if its books are allowed to linger in the red.
+But just as you and I need food and water to survive, a business will quickly cease to exist if its books linger in the red.

 And before you bring it up, I’m not suggesting that running your life like a business necessitates that you elevate profit above all else.
-Fortunately, that is not actually a survival need for you or me.
-Nonetheless, a well-balanced budget protects the business of your life from innumerable sources of pain and hardship.
-Not to mention that having your finances in order makes countless opportunities for your actual life’s mission: creating future joy, growth, and self-investment.
+Fortunately, that is not a survival need for you or me.
+Nonetheless, a well-balanced budget protects the business of your life from numerous sources of pain and hardship.
+Not to mention that having your finances in order creates countless opportunities for your life’s mission: making future joy, growth, and self-investment.

 So we have two points here.
 In reverse order:

-- Businesses maintain their budgets like their lives depend on it (because they do).
+- Businesses maintain their budgets like their existence depends on them (because they do).

 Keep track of your budget.
 Know what is coming in and going out each month.
-This will enable you to easily spot the leaks and improve your ‘profit margin’ over time.
-Make it a monthly habit to sit down and check-in on your finances.
+This attention will enable you to easily spot the leaks and improve your “profit margin” over time.
+Make it a monthly habit to sit down and check your finances.
 A YouCorp monthly budget meeting, if you will.
-And if you have a life partner, make sure you are both at the meeting!
+And if you have a life partner, ensure you are both at the meeting!

 5. Diversify Your Interests

-When a business is small or just starting out, it may rely entirely on one product or service that it can produce extremely well, as a sole source of income and growth.
+When a business is small or just starting out, it may rely entirely on one product or service that it can produce exceptionally well as a sole source of income and growth.
 See: why food trucks are so good.

 When you rely solely on one resource – whether professionally, socially, financially, or otherwise – everything is fine until it’s not.
-Put some of your time and energy into creating more than one stream of income, joining more than one community, exploring multiple skills and hobbies, meeting new people and growing your possibilities.
+So put some of your time and energy into creating more than one income stream, joining more than one community, exploring multiple skills and hobbies, meeting new people, and growing your possibilities.

 6. Invest in the Future

-Short term needs, desires, and challenges are no joke.
+Short-term needs, desires, and challenges are no joke.
 Trying to ignore these things and give ourselves tunnel vision is no way to live a happy or healthy life.
-But at the same time, we have to be careful not to let them take up everything.
-With no time, money, or energy left over for long-term possibilities, we’d end up chasing our tails in a stagnant loop forever.
-Budget these resources carefully (see #4) to ensure that there is always room to invest in your future growth and success.
+But at the same time, we must be careful not to let them take up everything.
+Without time, money, or energy left over for long-term possibilities, we’d end up chasing our tails in a stagnant loop forever.
+Instead, budget these resources carefully to ensure that there is always room to invest in your future growth and success.